Part 1: The Battle

 We landed in a rice paddy at about 5 p.m. and were hit immediately with AK-47 sniper fire and then machine guns; the NVA were even in the tops of the trees.
 Most of our casualties were sustained in the opening burst of fire.
 We had to recover the casualties, so everyone worked together to gather them up.
 There was great companionship and love among the men.
 At one point, I crawled into a bomb crater and ended up on top of a wounded guy.
 He told me to stay there.
 I did, and it probably saved my life.
 We remained pinned down until dark.
 April 4, 1968, was the most difficult day of my time in Vietnam and one of the hardest days of my life.

-The Charley Company command group set up on an earthen berm overlooking the fighting.
+The Charlie Company command group set up on an earthen berm overlooking the fighting.
 Sp/4 Thomas Locastro, the RTO for Captain Davin, later reported:

 I was initially located at a gravesite some 80 feet from the battle site.
 I was sent down to restore communications with the 1st and 2nd platoons, as no radios were operating from their positions.
 As I ran across an open field to return to Cpt.
 Davin, I was wounded by a B-40 rocket explosion.
 In the opening crossfire, Sgt.
 Jerry Shain was captured.
 We could hear him holler before he was executed.
 The NVA also kept shooting the dead American bodies.
 During the night, about 40 of us were back to back with fixed bayonets and ready to fight the anticipated assault that never came.